 Even in its coverage of American Islam, the Post has encouraged readers to see the terror-linked Council on American-Islamic Relations, or the Farrakhan-friendly Linda Sarsour, as credible voices of American Muslims.
 And yet these Islamists have no mandate from ordinary Muslims; instead, these extremists derive most of their legitimacy from media outlets blindly willing to homogenize minorities and declare their loudest voices to be representative leaders.

-One can only hypothesize at the reasoning at the Post that has legitimizes the voices of terrorists and Islamic extremists.
+One can only hypothesize at the reasoning at the Post that has legitimized the voices of terrorists and Islamic extremists.
 But what can’t be doubted is that the Post has firmly allied itself with some of the most violent and repressive voices within Islam.

 I’m on Facebook.
 Drop by and join the fun there.